hannahdxz/STAT545-hw-Dong-Xinzhe/README.md

 * Develop the `powers()` package.
 * Define and export two new functions: `box_cox()` and `my_log()`.
 * Document all exported functions and push the package to GitHub.

+**hw10** :

+* Get data from the internet into R using two methods:
+* Make API queries “by hand” using httr.
+* Scrape the web.

 ## Useful links: